gbmhunter/blog/content/electronics/circuit-design/logic-families/_index.md

 * Applying a supply overvoltage condition to the ICs power pins
 * A current injection to the ICs I/O pins

-.A snippet of the STM32F070xx microcontrollers datasheet showing the latch-up tests which were performed on the IC. image::static-latchup-tests-snippet-stm32f070xx.png[width=500px]
+{{% figure src="static-latchup-tests-snippet-stm32f070xx.png" width="500px" caption="A snippet of the STM32F070xx microcontrollers datasheet showing the latch-up tests which were performed on the IC." %}}

 ### Powered Off Protection

 By default, most CMOS based devices contain diodes from the I/O pins to the voltage rails and ground (this is an inherent part of the fabrication of a MOSFET and the intrinsic body diodes).
 Additional ESD protection diodes may be also added in parallel.
 Whilst normally a good thing, these diodes can cause problems, notably a problem called _backfeeding_.
-If the local power rail collapses, but signals are still present on the I/O pins (from other parts of the circuitry which are still powered), the diode from the I/O pin to stem:[V_{CC}] will conduct and keep the power rail "propped up".
+If the local power rail collapses, but signals are still present on the I/O pins (from other parts of the circuitry which are still powered), the diode from the I/O pin to `\(V_{CC}\)` will conduct and keep the power rail "propped up".

-Some logic gates include "powered-off protection" to prevent this, and allow external signals to be present when the power rail is at stem:[0V].
-Texas Instruments calls this stem:[I_{OFF}] protection<<bib-ti-powered-off-protection>><<bib-ti-logic-in-live-insertion-apps>>.
+Some logic gates include "powered-off protection" to prevent this, and allow external signals to be present when the power rail is at `\(0V\)`.
+Texas Instruments calls this `\(I_{OFF}\)` protection[^bib-ti-powered-off-protection][^bib-ti-logic-in-live-insertion-apps].
 The figure below shows how the standard CMOS totem-pole driver is modified to provide "powered-off protection".

-.Circuit showing how a CMOS "totem-pole" driver is modified to provide "powered off protection".
-Addition diode added between the substrate and the source of the P-channel MOSFET as circled, which prevents current from the output flowing back to stem:[V_{CC}] in the case that the power rail is at stem:[0V]<<bib-ti-powered-off-protection>><<bib-ti-logic-in-live-insertion-apps>>. image::cmos-powered-off-protection-circuit-ioff-ti.png[width=700px,link="{{< permalink >}}/cmos-powered-off-protection-circuit-ioff-ti.png"]
+{{% figure src="cmos-powered-off-protection-circuit-ioff-ti.png" width="700px" caption="Circuit showing how a CMOS \"totem-pole\" driver is modified to provide \"powered off protection\".
+Addition diode added between the substrate and the source of the P-channel MOSFET as circled, which prevents current from the output flowing back to `\(V_{CC}\)` in the case that the power rail is at `\(0V\)`[^bib-ti-powered-off-protection][^bib-ti-logic-in-live-insertion-apps]." %}}

-Some examples of ICs with "powered-off protection" include the link:https://www.ti.com/lit/ds/symlink/sn74lvc1g125.pdf[SN74LVC1G125: Single Bus Buffer Gate With 3-State Output], the link:https://www.ti.com/product/SN74CB3Q3125[SN74CB3Q3125: 3.3-V, 2:1 (SPDT), 4-channel FET bus switch] and the link:https://www.analog.com/en/products/adg5248f.html#product-overview[ADG5248F: 8:1 Analog Multiplexers].
+Some examples of ICs with "powered-off protection" include the [SN74LVC1G125: Single Bus Buffer Gate With 3-State Output](https://www.ti.com/lit/ds/symlink/sn74lvc1g125.pdf), the [SN74CB3Q3125: 3.3-V, 2:1 (SPDT), 4-channel FET bus switch](https://www.ti.com/product/SN74CB3Q3125) and the [ADG5248F: 8:1 Analog Multiplexers](https://www.analog.com/en/products/adg5248f.html#product-overview).

 ### AUC